remycrochon/filtration_piscine/README.md

 and download updates.

-Alternatively, you can download the `nightmode` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `nightmode` module.
+Alternatively, you can download the `nightmode` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `filtration_piscine` module.

 ## App configuration